-However, the Current Advisory Agreement provides that certain of such NASAA-mandated limitations shall apply for only so long as our Shares are not listed on a national securities exchange, and if our Shares are listed on a national securities exchange, we would no longer be subject to these provisions related to the NASAA Guidelines.
+However, the Current Advisory Agreement provides that certain of such NASAA-mandated limitations shall apply for only so long as our Shares are not listed on a national securities exchange, we would no longer be subject to these provisions related to the NASAA Guidelines.
 These provisions include Sections 1(i)-(j), Section 2(d)-(f), Section 4(b)-(f), Section 5(b), Section 8(b)-(c), Section 9(d)-(e) and Section 10 of the Current Advisory Agreement.
-Accordingly, if we effect a Listing, such NASAA-mandated limitations contained in the Current Advisory Agreement will no longer have any effect so long as our Shares are listed on a national securities exchange.
-Therefore, for administrative ease and clarity, upon a Listing, we are proposing that the Proposed Advisory Agreement would delete all of the NASAA-mandated limitations that would no longer be in effect in accordance with the Current Advisory Agreement.
+Accordingly, if we effect a Listing, such NASAA-mandated limitations contained in the Current Advisory Agreement will no longer have any effect so long as our Shares are listed on a national securities exchange, we are proposing that the Proposed Advisory Agreement would delete all of the NASAA-mandated limitations that would no longer be in effect in accordance with the Current Advisory Agreement.